tytydraco/yessleep/out/Camp_Redwood_are_running_out_of_counselors_These_children_ARE_NOT_CHILDREN_Update_our_counsellors_are_not_who_they_say_they_are.md

 Harry was right.

 I pulled the paperwork off of him, flicking through each file before turning my eyes to him.
 “Who the fuck are you?”
-I managed to hiss out.

 A clanging sound from above broke the tension, and whatever Harry was about to reply with was strangled in his throat.
 He slammed a hand over his mouth.